Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/how-to-use-webp-images.md

 <img src="cat.webp" alt="a cute cat" />
 ```

-We did it, run it in Chrome, and it works.
-Lighthouse also seems happy, so done, right?
+We did it, ran it in Chrome, and it works.
+Lighthouse also seems happy, so done.

-But about 15 minutes later, Linda from Marketing calls and complains all the images disappeared on her computer.
+But about 15 minutes later, Linda from Marketing calls and complains all the images have disappeared on her computer.
 You ask what browser she is using, and after a small battle finding out what a browser is, it turns out to be Internet Explorer.

 Darn, we didn't check that!
 Now what?
 You and your developer colleague want a fast website, but it shouldn't go to waste for all the other users on non-modern browsers.

 The browser support for WebP is not bad, but unfortunately, it's not fully supported yet.